Kong/changelog-generator/README.md

    - `base` is a git ref (in this example, a pre-existing git tag) where the script will start searching, inclusively
    - `head` is a git ref (in this example, a commit hash) where the script will stop searching, inclusively
    - `releaseName` is the name of your release, and will appear on the first line of the changelog

+[Here is an example](https://github.com/Kong/insomnia/releases/tag/core%402022.1.0-beta.0) of the generated output.

 ## General Principles